aprismatic/prismadb/README.md

 For a more comprehensive guide on working with Prisma/DB CE or Enterprise, please head over to [documentation](https://github.com/aprismatic/PrismaDB/wiki/Getting-Started-(Proxies)).

 **Important for Windows users**: Enabling Hyper-V (required by Docker for Windows) will disable VirtualBox or any other virtualization manager.
-You won't be able to start your virtual machines until you disable Hyper-V (or migrate your VMs to Hyper-V).
+You won't be able to start your VirtualBox VMs until you disable Hyper-V (or migrate your VMs to Hyper-V).

 ### 1. Installing Docker
 Install Docker by following the instructions at https://docs.docker.com/install/.